Cycling the Philippines

 Strict vegetarians would definitely struggle in most places.
 Even vegetable sides like pinakbet and chow mein usually involved fish/oyster sauce and bonus bits of pork 🐖

-Above: A cow's head being butchered at a local market.
+Above: A cow's head being butchered at a local market, Cebu

 Budget accommodation in the Philippines was usually pretty basic.
 The typical cost was around £25/night, although our cheapest stays were 800 pesos or £10.80 !